ECMA-262-3 in detail. Chapter 5. Functions.

 // nor after, because it is not in the VO

-Fair question arises then, for what they are needed at all?
+The logical question now is why do we need this type of functions at all?
 The answer is obvious — to use them in expressions and “not pollute” the variables object.
-The simplest example is passing of a function as an argument to other function:
+This can be demonstrated in passing a function as an argument to another function:

 function foo(callback) {